 Check out this virtual tour of the holiday light displays.

 It wouldn’t be Christmas in New York without this enormous green symbol of the season!
 The tree lighting is a major celebration in the city.
-It is put up mid-December but isn’t lit up until the end of the month.
-The date changes yearly so be sure to read our post Rockefeller Center Christmas Tree for the exact dates and times you can see it and also when the light switch will be flipped on!
+It is put up mid-November but isn’t lit up until the end of November.
+The date changes yearly so be sure to read our post on the Rockefeller Center Christmas Tree for the exact dates and times you can see it and also when the light switch will be flipped on!

 Every year, the residents of Dyker Heights Brooklyn deck out their homes with elaborate Christmas lights.
 Many homes are professionally decorated, with some displays costing up to $20,000!
 Many homes are decorated the week after Thanksgiving, but people say the prime viewing time is mid-December.